 Rick Archer: stuff from China and everything.
 But that’s just a case in point.

 Nicola Amadora: But yeah, that’s a good question, because that’s what’s feared so much, but I feel the vulnerability is actually your entrance to your true nature.

-Rick Archer: Yeah, I mean, that was that example of when your husband at the time squandered all the money of the organization in the stock market and the whole thing collapse?
+Rick Archer: Yeah, I mean, that was that example of when your husband at the time squandered all the money of the organization in the stock market and the whole thing collapsed?
 Your response was to go and get as open as possible up on Mount Shasta,

 Rick Archer: Nice.
 And do you still feel that way?
 Like, you just feel like you don’t need to go to anything or want to go to anything.
-You’re just content in the love that’s there.
+You’re just content in the love that’s there?

 Nicola Amadora: Exactly.
 Yeah.